sap-tutorials/Tutorials/tutorials/hana-cloud-access-cross-container-schema/hana-cloud-access-cross-container-schema.md

 You now have a schema with a table and data in it.
 You have also created a user called `PLUSR` with permissions to perform basic operations on that schema.
 You will now create a user-provided service to access the schema through the user `PLUSR` from your HANA DB Project in the Business Application Studio.

-1. Return to the Business Application Studio and the project which you created in previous tutorials in this group.
+1. Return to the SAP Business Application Studio and the project which you created in previous tutorials in this group.
 Open a new Terminal

     !![user provided service](11_2.png)